 Note: This article is originally from 2006.
 I repost this article from time to time, because these recordings are so enjoyable that anyone interested in Shakespeare should own them.

 “We might be better off with public readings of Shakespeare,” says Harold Bloom in Shakespeare: The Invention of the Human.
 “Ideally, of course, Shakespeare should be acted, but since he is now almost invariably poorly directed and inadequately played, it might be better to hear him well than see him badly.”
-Not being as qualified to judge the quality of current Shakespearean performances as the erudite Bloom, I suffer from a dearth of Shakespeare here in the French countryside.
+(Now that I live near Stratford-upon-Avon, I have to disagree; I’ve seen many good productions of Shakespeare plays both by the RSC in Stratford, and in other theaters in the UK.)

-While we cannot always find such public readings, we can listen to recorded, dramatized versions of the plays, as with this set of Shakespeare’s 38 plays.
+While we cannot always find such public readings, we can listen to recorded, dramatized versions of the plays, as with this set of Shakespeare’s 38 plays (Amazon.com, Amazon UK).
 With a cast of hundreds, most actors from the Royal Shakespeare Company, these works come alive through a skillful combination of reading, sound effects and music.
 As radio used to do when dramatizing works, the Arkangel set gives you the acting and the atmosphere.
-While one may be a bit irked by the “original” music, a sort of Coltrane-inspired Elizabethan music–why didn’t they use actual music of the period, including that composed for Shakespeare’s plays?–the overall production quality is about as good as it gets.
+While one may be a bit irked by the “original” music, a sort of Coltrane-inspired Elizabethan music – why didn’t they use actual music of the period, including that composed for Shakespeare’s plays? – the overall production quality is about as good as it gets.
 Each play comes in a single CD jewel case containing two or three discs, with an insert containing a synopsis and cast information, and the discs are tracked by act and scene (with a handful of scenes that are split at the end of one CD and the beginning of the next one).
 When I imported a few of these discs to iTunes, the Gracenote CD Database, which iTunes uses to display track information, showed precise tags for each track, including, in the case of scenes that were split, the precise line numbers for the ends and beginnings.

 The recordings use the text of the Complete Pelican Shakespeare, an excellent and very readable edition of the plays.
 (This edition has thick enough paper to make reading easy, unlike some others, and the texts of the plays are in two columns with notes at the bottom of each page.)
 While there are some minor changes in the text (listening to King John, I noticed that “God” was replaced by “Heaven” throughout), reading the plays while listening is an enlightening experience.
 You get the advantage of clearly knowing which character is talking (which can be difficult at times when simply listening), you can see the spelling of unfamiliar words (and check the notes), and you get the emotion and intonation that you miss when only reading.
 Together, the recordings and printed text provide much more immediate understanding of the works.